p0deje/watir-dom-wait/README.md

 By attaching `DOMSubtreeModified` event to element.
 It's supported in all major browsers (except Presto-powered Opera).

-Note, that it also rescues `Selenium::WebDriver::Error::StaleElementReferenceError` when waits for DOM.
+Note, that it also rescues `Selenium::WebDriver::Error::StaleElementReferenceError` and `Selenium::WebDriver::Error::JavascriptError` when waits for DOM.

 ## Contributors